 Diphtheria is a serious communicable bacterial disease that causes severe inflammation of the nose, throat and windpipe (trachea).
-Symptoms of diptheria may include runny nose, severe sore throat, fever, swollen lymph nodes in the throat, a furry grey or black coating on the throat membranes, breathing problems and swallowing problems.
-Diphtheria is rare in most developed countries because of the widespread use of the diphtheria vaccine.
+Symptoms of diphtheria may include runny nose, severe sore throat, fever, swollen lymph nodes in the throat, a furry grey or black coating on the throat membranes, breathing problems and swallowing problems.
+Diphtheria is rare in most developed countries, because of the widespread use of the diphtheria vaccine.

 Diphtheria is extremely rare in most developed countries, including Australia, because of the widespread use of the diphtheria vaccine.
 However, it is important to continue vaccinating children against diphtheria because there is a risk that the infection can be brought in by people who have travelled to or come from developing nations.

 - generally feeling unwell (malaise)

 - a furry grey or black coating on the throat membranes, which is made up of bacteria and dead cells

 Sometimes, diphtheria causes a skin infection.
 The wound is sore, inflamed and full of pus, and may be surrounded by greyish skin patches.
 This condition is known as cutaneous diphtheria.
 It is quite rare in developed countries.

 Complications of diphtheria

 Without treatment, the extremely serious and potentially lethal complications of diphtheria can include: